-Calendula’s or pot marigold’s botanical name is Calendula officinalis.
+Calendula’s or pot marigolds is the botanical name of Calendula officinalis.
 It also has another botanical name, epithet officinalis, which means used medicinally.

-Reliable in both wet and dry seasons, this perennial plant is treated as an annual in cold climates.
+Reliable in both wet and dry seasons, this perennial plant in mild climates is treated as an annual in cold climates.

-Calendulas tolerate a wide variety of soil types, but does best in rich, well-drained soils.
+Calendula grows and tolerates a wide variety of soil types but does best in rich, well-drained soil.
 They bloom quickly from seeds.

 Caring For Calendula